 The term ‘Fire Protection’ is generally broken down into two classifications; ‘Passive’ and Active’.

-Passive Fire Protection is sometimes defined as ‘built in’ fire protection, this originates from the installation process whereby components, materials and systems are used that combine to make up or sit within the fabric of a building.
+Passive Fire Protection services are sometimes defined as ‘built-in’ fire protection, this originates from the installation process whereby components, materials and systems are used that combine to make up or sit within the fabric of a building.
 The differentiation between ‘Active’ and ‘Passive’ is that passive fire protection measures do not require any special energisation or control signal to function.

 Why you need Passive Fire Protection?

 The primary function of passive fire protection is to prevent the passage of fire and smoke within a fire compartment of a building that has been divided up into manageable areas of risk for a defined period of time (Fire Strategy), which typically ranges from 30 minutes up to 4 hours, this to allow time for occupants to escape and to provide a safe means of access for firefighters.